Supremacy: a malignant concept poisons the

 The Past: a stone wall maintains the prisons

-erstwhile allegations when aiming their eyes.
+erstwhile allegations with guilt in their eyes.

 Equality – a truth unearths victims of progress,

 exploits of greed, hidden in the poison weeds;